absw/loadstone/Readme.md

 ## Documentation and API inspection

-At Bluefruit, we are used to looking at two places when broaching a new
+At Bluefruit, we are used to looking at two places when approaching a new
 codebase:

 * The API (header files in C/C++)